Welcome! Thank you for being here. If you reach this part of the website it is because you are curious. Fantastic! I bet you will keep reading!

 Why did I decide to study physics?

-Simply because Physics challenges our imagination.
-And is the main reason why I love so much physics.
-Additionally, Physics requires in-depth knowledge of many other Sciences (and I am very curious) for example, Math, Computational science, Biology, engineering, chemistry, even philosophy!
+Simply because Physics challenges our imagination, and is the main reason why I love so much physics.
+Additionally, Physics requires in-depth knowledge of many other Sciences (and being inquisitive) for example, Math, Computational science, Biology, engineering, chemistry, even philosophy!

 So, what especially do you work on José?